 A very important strand of my work is to share and teach Reiki.
 The clients who come to me for a Reiki session are, typically, feeling really exhausted and in need of deep relaxation and recharging.
 This exhaustion may have physical or emotional roots, but the process of sharing Reiki is the same, whatever the client’s concerns.

-As June sees another Reiki Awareness week, I have written this post to answer a few of the questions I am often asked about different aspects of Reiki – starting with one that is tough to answer in words…
+I have written this post to answer a few of the questions I am often asked about different aspects of Reiki – starting with one that is tough to answer in words…

 “What is Reiki?”
 I usually say, “May I show you?” and gently place my hand on the enquirer’s arm – but that’s not possible through the written word, so, here goes…